bdeployteam/bdeploy/doc/retypeuser/tutorials/systemSetupWalkthrough.md

 ## Connecting the Servers

-### Connecting the managed and the node server
+### Connecting the node to the managed server

-Connect the node to the managed server.
-You need to locate the file that was created during init of the node (`--nodeIdentFile` argument of init).
-Execute this command on the managed server:
+In order to connect the node to the managed server you need to locate the file that was created during init of the node (`--nodeIdentFile` argument of init).
+Execute this command on the node server:

 ```
 bdeploy remote-node --useLogin=managed --add=<NODE_NAME> --nodeIdentFile=<PATH_TO_NODE_TOKEN>